-4. Re-assembled entire electric motor and head assembly, everything moves freely, smells great and looks great.
+4. Re-assembled the entire electric motor and head assembly, everything moves freely, smells great, and looks great.

 5. Did a continuity test from the end of the power cord all the way to the electric motor and all circuits are complete.

-6. Did a continuity test on the pressure switch and it is passing along power.
+6. Did a continuity test on the pressure switch and it is passing along the power.

 7. When I plug the compressor into the outlet I have 109V at the electric motor, testing right at the brushes.
 When I turn the Auto/On switch to on the volts jump to 120V, I have the pressure knob turned all the way up (have tried assorted options) and the motor never kicks on.